OmniShield v0.3.0

 Feature Value

-RAM Usage <1MB
+RAM Usage <2MB

 Dependencies None — zero libraries, zero runtime

-Architecture x86_64, direct Linux syscalls
+Architecture x86_64 + ARM64, direct Linux syscalls

-API HTTP on port 7070, Basic Auth, CORS
+API HTTP on port 7070, configurable Basic Auth, CORS, rate limiting (5 req/s)

-Event Loop epoll — multiplexed I/O
+Event Loop epoll — multiplexed I/O, 2-second scan interval

-Monitors Processes, Network, Filesystem (inotify), Auth logs
+Monitors Processes, CPU behavior, Network, Outbound connections, Filesystem (inotify), Auth logs

 Comparison